 The policies contained in the Employment Information Handbook may be changed or amended at any time with or without notice for many employees.
-For other employees, agreements for specified time periods may be entered into only with the recommendation of the Superintendent, the Chief Human Resources Officer, the Chief Financial Officer, or an Executive Director with the approval of the Chief Human Resources Officer.
+For other employees, agreements for specified time periods may be entered into only with the recommendation and approval of the Superintendent, the Chief Human Resources Officer or the Chief Financial Officer.
 It is the employee's responsibility to refer to the DMPS website for updated policies.